-Subsidence Survey.
-Monitoring and Control Plan
+Subsidence Survey, Monitoring, and Control Plan

 A subsidence control plan has been prepared for the New Elk Mine and is included in Exhibit 24.
-All structures that exist in the permit and adjacent areas are shown on Map 20-Sheets 1-7, Map 11, and Map 12.
+Analysis for mining in the Blue Seam for the PR-6 area is included in Exhibit 8(5).
+All structures that exist in the permit and adjacent areas are shown on Map 20- Sheets 1-7, Map 11, and Map 12.
 The structures listed in Exhibit 42 and Table 19.
-An additional survey was conducted for the PR-6 area.
+An additional cultural survey was conducted for the PR-6 area.
 No cultural resources recommended for further investigation or building structures were found (Exhibit 7) and structures related to oil and gas development and roads are shown on the Map 20 series and are covered by the existing control, monitoring, and mitigation plans as presented in Exhibit 24.

 The renewable resource lands existing in the form of the Purgatoire River and associated alluvial valley floor are unlikely to be impacted by any anticipated subsidence in the mining plan.
 The locations of these renewable resources are shown on Map 20.
 The description of the renewable resource lands is in Exhibit 8.
-The current mining plan under the Purgatoire River and associated alluvial valley floor are development-only workings and do not have any retreat panels.
-The extraction ratio is planned to be less than 50% for these workings.